 With so many expense categories and variances in meals and entertainment, keeping good records becomes very important and can help reduce tax preparation time and fees, lessen the potential for lost deductions and possibly soften a critical eye in the event of an IRS audit.

 A best practice for accounting meals and entertainment is to create separate general ledger accounts to categorize each level of deductibility that you incur.
 These categories might include Meals – 100%; Meals – 50%; or Nondeductible meals and entertainment.
+A summary of the various types of expenses and their percentage deductions are as follows:

 |Expense Category||Deductible Amount|